Baldwin Scored a 91. Bear Creek Scored a 93. Two A Rated Austin ISD Elementaries in the Southwest Hill Country.

 - A lower entry point ($899K vs $1.1M) matters at this price level

-- Stronger School Progress and Academic Growth scores appeal to you
+- Stronger School Progress, Academic Growth, and Closing the Gaps scores appeal to you

 You might lean toward Baldwin if: